Record Tracks

 During a recording you can add waypoints.
 Waypoints are special track points that have a name and are displayed as a pin on the map.

-To create a new waypoint, tap on the flag icon:
+To create a new waypoint, open the details view of the current track recording and tap the tap on the flag icon:

 In the section overview, the waypoints are displayed as well.